Solifice/AEM-Quick-Launcher/README.md

 - Donate to [**Solifice**](https://linktr.ee/solifice).

 ## Credits
-1. This script utilizes the Adobe Experience Manager (AEM) SDK for running AEM instances.
+1. This script utilizes the Adobe Experience Manager (AEM) SDK for running AEM instance.
 We acknowledge and appreciate the functionality provided by AEM SDK.
 For more information about AEM, visit [Adobe's AEM website](https://business.adobe.com/in/products/experience-manager/adobe-experience-manager.html).
 2. This script is written in batch and utilizes batch scripting for automation.
 We acknowledge and appreciate the functionality provided by batch scripting.